jess-nash/jessica-website-style-guide/README.md

 As my websites have grown larger and more complex, I have learned that having a consistent set of styles helps them stay cohesive and enjoyable for users!

-You can visit the style guide here: https://jess-nash.github.io/jessica-website-style-guide/
+You can visit my style guide here: https://jess-nash.github.io/jessica-website-style-guide/

+Styles are currently being updated and added.